45im/Stack-Buffer-Overflow/README.md

 * Execute Option 6 after setting up a netcat listner.

 ## Finaly
-* Change IP to real target IP.
+* Change IP to actual target's IP.
-* Generate new shellcode for the real target if listening IP is different or its running in wine under linux.
+* Generate new shellcode for the actual target if listening IP is different or its running under wine in linux.
 * Just execute Option 6.